 THE FINAL HOWL

-SEE NO EVIL is a forgetable and pointless horror film that's trying to be THE TEXAS CHAIN SAW MASSACRE and fails miserably.
-With a weak plot, weak characters, and decent kill sequences - it's a possible rent if you're curious about this one or you're just a Kane fan.
+SEE NO EVIL is a mediocre horror film that's trying to be THE TEXAS CHAIN SAW MASSACRE, which it doesn't come close to achieving.
+With a generic slasher plot, weak characters, and decent kill sequences - it's a possible rent if you're curious about this one or you're just a Kane fan.
 This film will not scare you.
 But if you do want to be scared, rent SANTA WITH MUSCLES.
 I'm sure you'll have nightmares after that one...BROTHER!!